Federal prosecutors open criminal probe of opioid makers, distributors: WSJ

 A spokesman for the Brooklyn U.S. attorney’s office declined to comment.

-The probe is in early stages and prosecutors are expected to send subpoenas to other companies in the coming months, the WSJ reported, citing one of the sources.
+The probe is in early stages and prosecutors are expected to send subpoenas to other companies in the coming months, the report said, citing one of the sources.

 The companies did not immediately respond to Reuters’ requests for comment.

+Opioid manufacturers, distributors and pharmacy chains have been defending themselves against thousands of lawsuits by state attorneys general, local governments and class actions accusing them of fueling an addiction crisis.

+Opioids have contributed to more than 400,000 deaths since 1997, according to government statistics.

-Reporting by Manas Mishra in Bengaluru; Editing by Maju Samuel and Anil D'Silva
+Reporting by Manas Mishra in Bengaluru; Editing by Anil D'Silva and Bill Berkrot